-To make a Star Gazer telescope to display facts about stars, measure bands of colorful construction paper to fit around a recycled cardboard tube.
+To make a Star Gazer telescope to display facts about stars, students measure bands of colorful construction paper to fit around a recycled cardboard tube.
 Cut bands with Crayola Scissors.

 Use Crayola Metallic Crayons or Metallic Colored Pencils to write facts about stars on each band.
 Attach bands in alternating colors onto the cardboard tube with a Crayola Washable Glue Stick.